bernardvgosh/bernardvgosh/README.md

 <div align="left">

- 🔭 I’m currently managing teams on on **Full-stack Development Projects**
+ 🔭 I’m currently managing teams on **Full-stack Development Projects**

  🌱 I’m currently consulting and advising more about **Cloud Computing and Microservices Architecture**